 What’s changed here is the addition of a cookie crumble layer that closely resembles the skin of Hong Kong style pineapple bun.
 After our second night in a row having the same dessert, we agreed that this is the best dessert of 2019 (well two months in): ice cream in choux au craquelin puff: crunchy, fluffy, sweet and creamy alllll in the one bite.
 So simple and yet so heavenly!
 I love the craquelin, creating this sweet crumble hat on top of the choux, allowing it to rise evenly (honestly have you ever seen choux that are this round in shape?)

 The best thing about these puffs are that once made, you can easily store them in the freezer, and refresh them in the oven for 5 minutes before your next round.
 Our ice cream selection today is the Appleby Farms Ipanema Coffee, so dreamy.

 Post-publish note: Erin noted our recipes were very similar and I must say this is pure coincidence!
 My choux pastry recipe dates back 20+ years (with tweaks here and there) and the Craquelin recipe is a scaled up version from one I had in a pastry class, similar to the HK tiger skin on breads for pineapple buns.
-In the interest in full transparency, you can find her recipe on her cloudy kitchen website.
+In the interest of full transparency, you can find her recipe on her cloudy kitchen website.